-To install or upgrade to MySQL 5.6.11, be sure to read the special instructions at the end of this section.
+To install or upgrade to MySQL 5.6.11 or later, be sure to read the special instructions at the end of this section.

 The recommended way to install MySQL on RPM-based Linux

 RPM packages provided by MySQL.
 There are two sources for

 obtaining the Community versions of the RPM packages:

 From the MySQL software repositories, for the following platforms: